 Here’s one example of what a lead follow up process could look like.

 - Make sure you capture the connection.
 Someone who simply “visits” your website isn’t a lead.
 There’s really no way to engage visitors in conversation.
 You need a way to connect.
 A common way to make that happen is to offer something (valuable information) in exchange for a name and an email address.
 You might offer an eBook on a specific topic.
 You could offer a free mortgage calculator.
 You might offer something like a list of key questions to ask prospective builders.
 Offer something your audience wants in exchange for their contact information.
-That’s how you’ll stay in touch in the future.
+That’s how you’ll end up following up on leads and stay in touch in the future.

 - Acknowledge their action.
 A simple automatic response thanking them for their interest is appropriate.
 In the early stages your lead may not want to talk.
 They may simply be gathering information.
 Let them know that you noticed.
 It’s fine to give them the opportunity to ask for more information if they want to.
 But don’t push it too hard.